-^{7.} Mr. Krejci was appointed our President and Chief Operating Officer effective as of January 1, 2010.
+^{7.} Mr. Stratton retired effective September 1, 2012 as our Chief Executive Officer.
+Mr. Krejci was appointed our President and Chief Operating Officer effective as of January 1, 2010 and then effective as of September 1, 2012 he became our President and Chief Executive Officer.